-The effective income tax rate was 18.4% in 2022 and 24.5% in 2021.
-The Company's 2022 and 2021 effective tax rate differs from the statutory federal tax rate due principally to the availability of research and development tax credits, state income taxes, and the nondeductibility of certain executive compensation.
-The decrease in the 2022 effective tax rate was primarily attributable to research and development tax credits, some of which related to amended prior year income tax rate is expected to decline in future years.
+The effective income tax rate was 18.0% in 2023 and 18.4% in 2022.
+The Company's 2023 and 2022 effective tax rate differs from the statutory federal tax rate due principally to the availability of research and development tax credits, state income taxes, and the nondeductibility of certain executive compensation.
+The impact related to research and development tax credits on the effective tax rate is expected to decline in future years.

-As a result of the foregoing factors, consolidated net income was \$88.3 million in 2022.
-This represents a decrease of \$67.6 million from 2021 consolidated net income of \$155.9 million.
+As a result of the foregoing factors, consolidated net income was \$48.2 million in 2023.
+This represents a decrease of \$40.1 million from 2022 consolidated net income of \$88.3 million.